 It develops when the big toe points toward the other toes, causing the joint where it attaches to the rest of the foot to stick out.
 Your shoes could put extra pressure on this joint, which eventually becomes inflamed and painful.3

 Bunion May Cause

-- pain, swelling, and reduced flexibility around your big toe joint;
+- Pain, swelling, and reduced flexibility around your big toe joint

-- hard, thickened, reddish skin at the base of your big toe, and calluses and corns where the big toe overlaps with the second toe;
+- Hard, thickened, reddish skin at the base of your big toe, and calluses and corns where the big toe overlaps with the second toe

-The only way to correct a bunion completely is through surgery.
+Unfortunately, the only way to correct a bunion completely is through surgery.
 Your doctor will recommend this if your bunion is interfering severely with the quality of your life and causing you a lot of pain.
 But even after surgery, 15% of bunions have been known to return.6 So what are your options if you don’t want to go down that road?
 Several non-invasive and natural ways can help treat the pain or discomfort caused by bunions.

-- Switch to low-heeled that are wide enough for your toes.
+- Switch to low-heeled shoes that are wide enough for your toes.
 This not only prevents the problem from aggravating but also often sorts it out.

 - Using foam, felt, or gel bunion pads can stop your shoe from rubbing against your foot and protect the bunion.